LogtalkDotOrg/logtalk-for-vscode/tests/file-rename-test/README.md

 3. Finds all references to the old file name in `logtalk_load/1` and `logtalk_load/2` calls
 4. Updates the references while preserving the original format (quotes, extension)
 5. Returns the edits to VS Code, which includes them in the rename preview dialog
 6. When the user confirms, all changes are applied together

+### File Deletion

+The file deletion handler:

+1. Detects when a Logtalk file is about to be deleted in VS Code (using `onWillDeleteFiles` event)
+2. Searches for `loader.lgt` and `tester.lgt` files in the same directory
+3. Finds all references to the deleted file name in `logtalk_load/1` and `logtalk_load/2` calls
+4. Deletes those references and handles commas appropriately:
+   - If there's a comma after the reference, deletes the reference and the comma
+   - If there's no comma after but there's one before, deletes the comma and the reference
+   - If the line becomes empty, deletes the entire line
+5. Returns the edits to VS Code, which includes them in the deletion preview dialog
+6. When the user confirms, all changes are applied together

 ## Logging